tom22k/discord-css/BlackAndWhiteLockedEmojis/README.md

 # Better Locked Emojis
-If you don't have Discord Nitro, this will make all the emojis that you cannot use black and white.
+If you don't have Discord Nitro, this will make all the emojis that you cannot use black and white as well as remove the annoying Nitro upsell.

 ### Importing:
 ```css